 Chambers to the south of the Clapham Bypass - Road to Glory junction were pushed in 2003 through stal into a chamber with a dig through stal into a further chamber with a good draught.

 The passage to the north of the Clapham Bypass continues up to 15m wide and 10m high in the sandy-floored Roads to Glory.
 On the right of this passage a slope leads to 5m and 6m pitches to immature streamways, which may have been descended.
+(This area needs clarifying / surveying: it may be associated with Galería Jesús Lecue although a greater volume of wate was heard down these pitches.)
 To the north, the passage splits, the right hand branch lowers to a crawl and finishes in a low, bouldery chamber where voice contact can be made with explorers in the bigger passage beyond.
 (The chamber was surveyed in 2008 - batch 197 - and currently heads south, ending in a continuing low crawl.)
-The walking-sized left hand branch gradually enlarges to an impressive junction after some 60m.
+The walking-sized left hand branch passes the entry point to Galeria Jesús Lecue and gradually enlarges to an impressive junction after some 60m.

 crawl at floor level under boulders to a dig.
 Above, the slope rises to the